johanokl/HashMan/README.md

 ![Screenshot 1](/screenshots/screenshot1.png?raw=true)

 ### Technical Details
-Written in C++ and uses Qt 5.2.
+Written in C++ and uses Qt 5.3.
 Uses multiple threads on multiple CPU cores where supported.
-Tested on OSX 10.9, Ubuntu 13.10 and Windows 7 with Qt 5.2.1.
+Tested on Mac OS X 10.9, Ubuntu 13.10 and Windows 7 with Qt 5.2.1 and 5.3.0.

 ### How to build
-Install and configure Qt 5.2, available at https://qt-project.org/qt5/qt52.
+Install and configure Qt 5.3, available at https://qt-project.org/qt5/qt53.
 If Qt Creator was installed, use it to open and build the project file `FileHashCalculator.pro`.
 If Qt Creator isn't available, use a terminal to browse to the project root directory and run `qmake && make && make install`.